KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ##### Product Diversification:

-Top 3 categories (Health & Beauty, Watches & Gifts, Bed Bath Table) represent 25.9% of total revenue
+Top 3 categories (Health & Beauty, Watches & Gifts, Bed Bath Table) represent **only 25.9%** of total revenue, indicating **healthy diversification**.

-This distribution is quite unhealthy and concentrated for a typical e-commerce.
+**This distribution is significantly healthier than typical e-commerce** where top 3 categories often exceed 50% of revenue.
+This balanced portfolio reduces category-specific risk and protects against market shocks in any single category.

 ##### Category Insights: